 Global Warming Solutions

 Global warming is real and it’s happening now.
-The good news is it can be solved with solutions like renewable energy, energy efficiency, and cleaner cars, along with a cap on carbon.
+The good news is it can be solved with solutions like renewable energy, energy efficiency, cleaner cars, and a cap on carbon.
 By enacting smart policies and innovative solutions, we can dramatically cut pollution and be a leader for the rest of the country.

 Global warming is real

 Global warming, the most profound threat of our time, is happening now.
-For example, global average sea and air temperatures in 2010 were tied for the hottest on record, according to the National Oceanic and Atmospheric Administration.
+For example, 2012 was the hottest year on record in the lower 48 states, according to the National Oceanic and Atmospheric Administration.

-What’s more, humanity is running out of time to prevent the worst impacts of global warming.
-Freak storms like “snowmageddon” in the east, floods in the Midwest, and extreme drought and increased wildfires in the west are just some of the dangers of climate change that are cause for immediate action.
+What’s more, we're is running out of time to prevent the worst impacts of global warming.
+Extreme weather like Hurricane Sandy on the East Coast, floods in the Midwest, and extreme drought and increased wildfires in the West are just some of the dangers of global warming that are cause for immediate action.